Puadh: Puadhi language

 The dialect of the Punjabi language spoken in Puadh is called Puadhi.
-It is spoken by the people of Chandigarh, Baltana, Zirakpur, Rajpura, Ghanaur, and Devigarh region of Patiala district, Banur region, villages of Mohali, and some region of Ropar district in Punjab, southern villages of Sangrur (moonak), Mansa (Bareta sub tehsil) whereas in Haryana in villages of Ambala Fatehabad Tohana Nalagarh, Baddi and Panchkula districts people speak this language.
-Also, the region of Ismailabad and Shahbad of Kurukshetra speak this language, also a tehsil of Sadhaura of Yamunanagar district.
+It is spoken by the people of Chandigarh, in Mohali district; few villages, Baltana and Zirakpur, in Patiala district; Rajpura, Ghanaur, Devigarh and Banur, some parts of Ropar district, southern villages of Sangrur such as Moonak, in Mansa district; Bareta sub-tehsil whereas in Haryana in North-western villages of Ambala district and in Tohana in Fatehabad district, in Shahbad Markanda and Ismailabad inKurukshetra district and in areas ahead of Pinjore in Panchkula district such as in Barwala and Raipur Rani and it is also spoken in Himachal Pradesh in southern villages of Nalagarh in Solan district and in Kala Amb of Sirmaur district.